icodewith-ai/icodewithai-code/content/blog/why-dev-ai-agents-need-a-design-system.md

 But there's a problem: the way they present information is inconsistent.
 One agent might return a raw text list, another might drop Markdown tables, and a third might wrap things in ASCII boxes.
 The content is useful, but the lack of standardization makes it harder to scan, share, and extend.

 This is a problem we've already solved in other areas of software.
-In UI and product design, we rely on design systems—shared sets of styles, components, and rules that keep interfaces consistent and predictable.
+In UI and product design, we rely on design systems, shared sets of styles, components, and rules that keep interfaces consistent and predictable.
 The same thinking applies here: if AI dev chat is the new “UI” for coding assistance, then it too needs a design system.

 ## What is a Design System?